DFE-Digital/bat-design-history/app/posts/school-placements/2023-07-20-experiment-1-finding-school-placements-if-youre-an-itt-provider.md

 - secondary
 - further education

+If the user has not answered the question, we show an error message:

+> Select an age group

-#### Subject
+### Subject

 We show a list of subjects depending on the age group previously selected.

 Users must select at least one subject.

+#### Primary subject specialism

 ![Image showing primary subject specialism question](experiment-1-find-placement--subject-primary.png 'Primary subject specialism question')

-If a user selects the ‘primary’ age group, we show a list of primary subject specialisms.
+We show a list of primary subject specialisms if a user selects the ‘primary’ age group.
 These include:

 - Primary
 - Primary with English